luccs271course-spring2018/lab10-lab-8-ibrahim-faisal-nabeel/Answers.md

 ###1.
 Try using a `TreeMap` instead of a `HashMap`.
 Does this make any difference?
-    -
+    - TreeMap should in concept take longer than HashMap since HashMap uses almost O(1).
 ###2.
 What happens if you invoke `countWords` multiple times for different String iterators?
     - It increases the complexity of the program.
+Meaning we would need to press CTRL+D for everytime the Scanner evaluates.
 ###3.
 What crucial role does the Iterator abstraction play in making `WordCounter` testable?
     - It allows the wordcounter to assign different keys to the same value.
 This allows us to locate and count keys to get word count.